England Study Abroad Program at King's College

 - Housing Preference Form

-- Disability Disclosure Form
+- Confidentiality Disclosure Form

 Due to U.S. federal privacy laws, IFSA-Butler cannot require you to complete this form.
 However, King's College requests this information at the time of application so as to best meet your needs.
 This form will not affect your admission to King's College London or IFSA-Butler.
-Please return the Disability Disclosure Form to IFSA-Butler in a sealed envelope with your name on it marked CONFIDENTIAL, or via email to your IFSA-Butler program advisor.
+Please return the Confidentiality Disclosure Form to IFSA-Butler in a sealed envelope with your name on it marked CONFIDENTIAL, or via email to your IFSA-Butler program advisor.

 - Language Proficiency Statement

 For international students only: Please submit active TOEFL/IELTS scores to your IFSA-Butler program advisor.
 If your scores are currently inactive or expired, please have a professor from your U.S. home university complete a language proficiency letter (using the text in the PDF document) and return the letter to IFSA-Butler.
 Please note that this must be from a professor who has taught you in a class and who can vouch for your English language proficiency.

 We must receive these materials before we can send your application to King's College London for an admissions decision.
 They can be sent to IFSA-Butler via email, fax or regular mail.
 Please submit these forms with the remainder of your program application.

 If you have already started an application to the King's College London program, you can track which forms IFSA-Butler has received by logging into the student portal.

 IFSA-Butler has a dedicated team of staff who are here to help students prepare for their program at King's College London: